nickseewald/website/content/authors/tong/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- MSCE Students
 ---

-Nora Taranto worked with Nick as a trainee in Penn's Master of Science in Clinical Epidemiology program.
-Nora is now an Assistant Professor of Medicine (Hematology-Oncology) at the Hospital of the University of Pennsylvania.
+Hao Tong, MD is a Pulmonary and Critical Care Fellow at the Hospital of the University of Pennsylvania and first-year MSCE student.